+During the three months ended 30 June 2025, the decrease was a result of targeted staff and overhead reductions.
 The Company has implemented cost control measures and is focused on maintaining sufficient working capital to support the commercialization of its inline platform, which is key to attracting partnership-led investment amid a more cautious market outlook.

-12 Months 12 Months 3 Months 3 Months
+3 Months 3 Months

-Rounded (000's) 2025 2024 2025 2024
+Rounded (000's) 2026 2025

-Research and development \$ 868,000 \$ 839,000 \$ 186,000 \$ 215,000
+Research and development \$ 183,000 \$ 246,000

-Variance increase (decrease) 29,000 (29,000)
+Variance increase (decrease) (63,000)

-During the year ended 31 March 2025, the Company has refocused its sustaining investment in lifecycle product enhancements and prioritized product development associated with its inline Intelligent PL Solutions platform for cell and module solutions.
-To support these initiatives, the Company has hired and successfully retained key industry experts to enhance its capabilities that resulted in an increase in salaries and wages and relocations costs from the same comparable period last year.
+During the three months ended 30 June 2025, the Company has continued to refocus its sustaining investment in lifecycle product enhancements and prioritized product development associated with its inline Intelligent PL Solutions platform for cell and module solutions.